-- Podknife – Podknife is an online directory of podcasts which does a great job of organizing the podcasts by topic and location.
+- Podknife – Podknife is an online directory of podcasts that does a great job of organizing the podcasts by topic and location.
 Users can also review and favorite their favorite podcasts.
 Once you register and login, you’ll find a submission link in the menu.

 - RadioPublic – RadioPublic is the healthy, scalable, and financially sustainable podcast listening platform podcasters have been waiting for.
 We help listeners discover, engage with, and financially reward podcast makers—you.
 Verify your show on RadioPublic to start connecting with your audience today.
-Submit your podcast

 How to Optimize Your Podcast

 Did you know that Google now indexes podcasts and also displays them on a carousel on search engine result pages?
 Google provides details on steps to ensure your podcast is indexed in their support article.
 I’ve written how to ensure that Google knows you have a podcast if you have WordPress but are hosting the podcast on an external podcast hosting service.